UmbrellaCrow612/code-handbook/pages/fundamentals/debugging-and-testing.md

     unittest.main()
 ```

+### Assertions

-2. **Assertions:** Assertions are statements that verify the expected behavior of the code being tested.
+Assertions are statements that verify the expected behavior of the code being tested.
 They compare the actual output of a test with the expected output, raising an error if they don't match.
 Assertions are essential for validating assumptions and detecting failures during testing.
 Test frameworks often provide a range of assertion functions to simplify the writing of test cases.

 ```python
 def multiply(a, b):